cobbler/cobbler.github.io/manuals/2.8.0/3/3/2_-_Complete_Settings_List.md

 #### Description:

 If enabled, Cobbler will allow settings to be modified on the fly without a restart to the cobblerd daemon.
-Please reference the {% linkup title:"Dynamic Settings" extrameta:2.8.0 %} section for more details.
+Please reference the [Dynamic Settings]({% link manuals/2.8.0/3/3/1_-_Dynamic_Settings.md %}) section for more details.

 ### anamon_enabled
 * **type:** Boolean